mrwrongwrongwrong/mrwrongwrongwrong/README.md

 - 👋 Hi, I’m a mundane person.
 I love coding and thinking in a mathematical way.
-- 👀 I’m interested in doing boring things.
+- 👀 I’m interested in doing boring but meaningful things.
 - 🌱 I’m currently learning PL.
 - 💞️ I’m looking to collaborate on Rust projects.
 - 📫 How to reach me: sending email to my school email.